srikumarks/cspjs/README.md

     // Regular state variable declarations.
 Note that uninitialized var statements
     // are illegal.

+    console.log("hello from cspjs!");
+    // Normal JS statements ending with a semicolon are treated as synchronous.
+    // Note that the semicolon is not optional.

     handle <- fs.open("some_file.txt", {encoding: 'utf8'});
     // `handle` is automatically declared to be a state variable and will be bound
     // to the result of the asynchronous file open call.
 All following statements will